 Climate change magnifies the frequency, severity, and length of drought conditions in our region and state.
 Reducing indoor and outdoor water use and capturing rainwater for irrigation results in fewer greenhouse gas emissions from the extraction, processing, and transportation of treated water.

-- Adopted updates to the Landscaping Ordinance to achieve a 40% reduction in water use for outdoor landscaping from 2014 levels
+- In 2020, adopted updates to the Landscaping Ordinance to achieve a 40% reduction in water use for outdoor landscaping from 2014 levels

-- Adopted updates to the County’s Water Efficient Landscape Design Manual
+- Adopted updates in 2020 to the County’s Water Efficient Landscape Design Manual

-- Adopted updates to the Building Code to improve indoor water efficiency
+- Adopted updates to the Building Code in 2020 (Item 4) to improve indoor water efficiency in new residential development